 Nowadays, the models are just a small part of the artefacts on display at the museum.
 More than 20 exhibitions take visitors on a journey from the 1500s to the days of the Cold War.
 The Figurehead Hall is home to a unique collection of figureheads, large wooden sculptures that sat on the bows of Swedish warships.
 In the Submarine Hall, visitors can see the Swedish Navy’s first submarine, Hajen (The Shark) from 1904, and climb aboard the submarine Neptune from the days of the Cold War.
 The museum ships Bremön, Västervik and Jarramas are moored at the dock of the Naval Museum.

-Part of Swedish National Maritime and Transport Museums
+Part of the Swedish National Maritime, Transport and Military Museums